The North Face’s latest quest? Clothes that last forever

-Today, The North Face announces its latest sustainability effort: Sending its designers back to school.
+Today, the North Face announces its latest sustainability effort: Sending its designers back to school.

 The outerwear company has a team of nearly 70 designers in its headquarters in Denver, Colorado, and every six months, a team of five of them will be invited to participate in a new program called the Renewed Design Residency.
 These designers will spend a week at the Renewal Workshop, a company that helps brands collect old garments, repair them, and prepare them to be resold.
 The goal is to immerse the designers in this environment—surrounded with old, ragged clothes—so that they can learn how to design garments with their entire life cycle in mind.